caido-community/burp2caido/README.md

 # About

 **Burp2Caido** is a tool that allows you to migrate exported Burpsuite HTTP history files into Caido.
-If you have any questions, reach out to me on [Twitter](https://twitter.com/monkehack).
+It was originaly developed by [Monke](https://github.com/projectmonke).

+> [!WARNING]
+> This tool inserts HTTP data directly into the Caido project.
+Running it multiple times WILL add the requests again each time.
+Run it once!

-# Installation
+## Installation

-`go install -v github.com/projectmonke/burp2caido@latest`
+`go install -v github.com/caido-community/burp2caido@latest`

-# Usage
+## Usage

 The tool takes two command-line arguments.

 - `--burp` specifies where the HTTP history XML file is.
 - `--caido` specifies where the Caido project folder is.